 Before plugging in the tool, always check to see that the switch trigger actuates properly and returns to the "OFF" position when released.

-To start the tool, simply pull the switch trigger.
+To prevent the switch trigger from being accidentally pulled, a lock-off button is provided.
+To start the tool, push in the lockoff button and pull the switch trigger.
 Release the switch trigger to stop.